mmarcon/liquibase-mongo-docker/README.md

 ```

 ## Known issues
-* Does not work with a connection screen that uses the `mongodb+srv://` protocol yet.
+* Does not work with a connection string that uses the `mongodb+srv://` protocol yet.
 Looks like Liquibase uses the protocol in the URI to select the extension to use and for MongoDB it only supports `mongodb://`.
 * The `generateChangeLog` command is currently not supported for MongoDB.
+* The `tag` command seems to do nothing
+* Rollbacks seem to not do anything